hyphacoop/handbook/co-operative.md

       - Inactive members can request to become active at any time

 An **employee**:
+  - Works under a *contract of service* with Hypha
   - Is "someone who performs work for an employer for wages," meeting the [*Employment Standards Act, 2000*][es-act] [definition of employee][esa-employee]
   - Is considered *permanent* if they: